 Making a splash

 Sometimes the best show on the boat isn’t at the bow, but at the stern!
-That’s where shutterbug Lynn Mabley of Hinton, Alberta, snapped this pretty picture.
+That’s where shutterbug Lynn Mabley of Hinton, Alberta, snapped this pretty rainbow picture.

-Check out more of your best “making a splash” photography.
+Here’s more of your best “making a splash” photography.

 Somewhere under the rainbow